-89 In the present study we took advantage of the drilling of 5 ice cores at Dome C, initially intended for 90 the analysis of sulfur isotopes of the volcanic sulfate.
-Putting aside the number of records, our 91 approach is similar in many points to Wolff's work.
-However, it has the advantage of relying on highly 92 resolved sulfate profiles.
-In addition, the spatial scale is slightly smaller as the 5 cores were drilled 1-93 meter apart.
-The comparison of 5 identically processed cores is a chance to approach the 94 representativeness of a single core reconstruction at a low accumulation site, the most prone to spatial 95 variability.
-Therefore new constraints on variability of sulfate deposition recorded by spatial 96 heterogeneity in such sites are expected from the present work.
-Even if recent publications [Sigl et al., 97 2014], underline the need of using multiple records in low accumulation sites, to overcome the spatial 98 variability issue, such records are not always available.
-This lack of records adds uncertainty in the 99 volcanic flux reconstruction based on polar depositional pattern.
-Our study should help to better 100 constrain the error associated with local scale variability, and ultimately, the statistical significance of 101 volcanic reconstructions.
-The present study discusses the depth shift, occurrence of events and 102 deposition flux variability observed in the 5 cores drilled.
+New constraints on variability of sulfate deposition recorded by spatial heterogeneity in such sites are expected from the present work.
+Even if recent publications [Sigl et al., 2014], underline the need of using multiple records in low accumulation sites, to overcome the spatial variability issue, such records are not always available.
+This lack of records adds uncertainty in the volcanic flux reconstruction based on polar depositional pattern.
+Our study should help to better constrain the error associated with local scale variability, and ultimately, the statistical significance of volcanic reconstructions.
+The present study discusses the depth shift, occurrence of events and deposition flux variability observed in the 5 cores drilled.

-104 Experimental setup and Methods
+Experimental setup and Methods

-105 Core drilling
+Core drilling

-106 The project "VolSol", initiated in 2009, aimed at constraining the estimation of the natural part of 107 radiative forcing, composed of both volcanic and solar contributions using ice core records of sulfate 108 and Beryllium-10.
-In order to build a robust volcanic index including a discrimination of stratospheric 109 events based on sulfur isotopic ratios [Baroni et al., 2008; Savarino et al., 2003], 5 x 100 m-firn cores 110 (dia.
+The project "VolSol", initiated in 2009, aimed at constraining the estimation of the natural part of radiative forcing, composed of both volcanic and solar contributions using ice core records of sulfate and 10Be.
+In order to build a robust volcanic index including a discrimination of stratospheric events based on sulfur isotopic ratios [Baroni et al., 2008; Savarino et al., 2003], 5 x 100 m-firn cores (dia.
 10 cm) were drilled in 2010/2011 along a 5 m straight line, and spaced approximately 1 m apart.
-111 The drilling took place at the French-Italian station Concordia (Dome C, Antarctica, 75°06'S, 112 123°21'E, elevation 3220 m, mean annual temperature -54.5°C) more precisely between Concordia 113 station and EDC drilling tent (300m west of the EDC drilling tent).
-At this site, the mean annual snow 114 accumulation rate is about 25 kg m-2 y-1, leading to an estimated time-period covered by the cores of 115 2500 years.
-Cores were logged and bagged in the field, and temporarily stored in the underground core 116 buffer (- 50 °C) before analysis.
-The unusual number of ice core drilled at the same place was driven 117 by the amount of sulfate necessary to conduct the isotopic analysis.
-However, this number of replicate 118 cores drilled 1m apart offers the opportunity to question the representativeness of a volcanic signal 119 extracted from a single core per site.
+The drilling took place at the French-Italian station Concordia, more precisely between Concordia station and EDC drilling tent (300m west of the EDC drilling tent).
+At this site, the mean annual snow accumulation rate is about 25 kg m-2 y-1, leading to an estimated time-period covered by the cores of 2500 years.
+Cores were logged and bagged in the field, and temporarily stored in the underground core buffer (- 50 °C) before analysis.
+The unusual number of ice core drilled at the same place was driven by the amount of sulfate necessary to conduct the isotopic analysis.
+However, this number of replicate cores drilled 1m apart offers the opportunity to question the representativeness of a volcanic signal extracted from a single core per site.

-1 Sampling, Resolution and IC Analyses
+Sampling, Resolution and IC Analyses

-Analyses were directly performed on the field during two consecutive summer campaigns.
-Thirty meters were analyzed in 2011, the rest was processed the following year.
-The protocol was identical for each core and the steps followed were:
+Analyses were directly performed in the field during two consecutive summer campaigns.
+Thirty

-- 125 Decontamination of the external layer by scalpel scrapping - 126 Longitudinal cut with a band saw of a 2 cm stick of the most external layer - Sampling of the ice stick at a 2 cm-resolution (ca. 23 600 samples)

-Thawing the samples in 50 ml centrifuge tubes, and transfer in 15 ml centrifuge tubes positioned in an autosampler

-- Automatic analysis with a Metrohm IC 850 in suppressed mode (NaOH at 7 mM, suppressor H2SO4 - 131 at 50 mM, Dionex AG11 column), in a fast IC configuration (2 min run) with regular calibration - 132 (every 60 samples) using certified sulfate reference solution (Fisher brand, 1000 ppm certified).

-Due to the fragility of snow cores, the first 4 m were only analyzed on a single core (Figure 1).
-We will thus not discuss the variability of the Pinatubo and Agung eruptions present in these first 4 meters.
-Concentration data are deposited in the public domain and made freely available in NOAA National Climatic Data center.
+- meters were analyzed in 2011, the rest was processed the following year.
+The protocol was identical - for each core and the steps followed were: - Decontamination of the external layer by scalpel scrapping - Longitudinal cut with a band saw of a 2 cm stick of the most external layer - Sampling of the ice stick at a 2 cm-resolution (ca. 23 600 samples) - Thawing the samples in 50 ml centrifuge tubes, and transfer in 15 ml centrifuge tubes positioned in - an autosampler - Automatic analysis with a Metrohm IC 850 in suppressed mode (NaOH at 7 mM, suppressor H2SO4 - at 50 mM, Dionex AG11 column), in a fast IC configuration (2 min run) with regular calibration - (every 60 samples) using certified sulfate reference solution (Fisher brand, 1000 ppm certified). - Due to the fragility of snow cores, the first 4 m were only analyzed on a single core (Figure 1).
+We - will thus not discuss the variability of the Pinatubo and Agung eruptions present in these first 4 meters. - 145 Concentration data are deposited in the public domain and made freely available in NOAA National - 146 Climatic Data center.

-138 Peaks discrimination method
+Peaks discrimination method